List of mathematics awards

-This list of mathematics awards is an index to articles about notable awards for mathematics.
+This list of mathematics awards contains articles about notable awards for mathematics.
 The list is organized by the region and country of the organization that sponsors the award, but awards may be open to mathematicians from around the world.
 Some of the awards are limited to work in a particular field, such as topology or analysis, while others are given for any type of mathematical contribution.